 Why?
 Because after spending all the time, money and effort in opening and running a restaurant, the last thing that most business owners want to do it take “another risk” (her words, not mine) by Standing Out.

-The problem is that, while the food might well be “OK, I guess…” it’s not exceptional enough to get you to post a review on Yelp, or post a picture of your main course on Facebook.
-You won’t recant the story of the fantastic service that you got from your waiter, the reason why the walls are painted with pink stripes, or the collection of Zippo lighters in a cabinet by the washrooms – or whatever the Stand Out features are.
+The problem is that, while the food might well be “OK, I guess…” it’s not exceptional enough to get you to post a review on Yelp, or have someone post a picture of your main course on Facebook.
+You won’t have anyone recant the story of the fantastic service their got from their waitress, the reason why the walls are painted with pink stripes, or the back story of the collection of Zippo lighters in a cabinet by the washrooms.

-Instead, you get Average.
-Acceptable service, conventional decor, decent-enough food, but nothing that’s going to stop traffic.
-It’s no wonder that all the restaurants in the area are finding business tough: They’re all seen as shades of gray.
+Instead, you give your customers Average.
+Acceptable service, conventional decor, decent-enough food – but nothing that’s going to stop traffic.
+It’s no wonder that the restaurants in the area are finding business tough: They’re all seen as shades of gray.

 You don’t know if your idea is going to work until you try.
 But that’s the whole point.
 If it was predicable, then it would be “safe”.
 If it’s safe then, by definition, it’s not Standing Out.